CPT Code 97530

 CPT Code 97530 can have a significant impact on reimbursement rates, as it is a time-based code that allows therapists to bill for the amount of time spent providing therapeutic activities.
 This can result in higher reimbursement rates compared to untimed codes, as therapists can bill for multiple units of CPT Code 97530 during a single session, depending on the length and complexity of the activities provided.

 However, the reimbursement rates for CPT Code 97530 can vary depending on the payer, with some insurance companies offering higher rates for therapeutic activities than others.
 Additionally, some payers may place limitations on the number of units that can be billed for CPT Code 97530 during a single session or over the course of a treatment plan.
-Understanding these variations is crucial for maximising reimbursement while ensuring compliance with payer guidelines.
+Understanding these variations is crucial for maximizing reimbursement while ensuring compliance with payer guidelines.

 Reimbursement Rates for CPT Code across Different Insurance Companies: